SwaffelSmurf/docs/flarevm/readme.md

 # FlareVM

-FlareVM is a reverse engineering and malware analysis distribution on Windows platform.
+FlareVM is a reverse engineering and malware analysis distribution on Windows platform created by Mandiant.
 It includes a lot of tools for security researchers.
 In this post I'll explain how to install a FlareVM on a clean Windows 11 installation.

 ---